MrChrisJ/fOSSa-2014/Slide_Notes.md

 ###### Assumptions

-1. Defining definition
-	- To demarcate
-	- Mini-max Occam's Razor
-2. We are all disposed to the same number of hours in a day
-	- Good decisions require information and good judgement
-	- I want to help people make well informed decisions
-	- Because that’s the help that I need myself
-3. Risk is a distributed phenomena
-4. Ideas can come from anywhere and anyone
-2. Defining Entrepreneur
-	- The ability to anticipate demand
-	- Well performing entrepreneurship is recognised
 3. Defining Business
 - A sequence of activities agreed upon by a group of individuals
 4. Defining Profit